What is the DDP Incoterm?

 The main advantage of using the DDP Incoterm is that it offers the buyer a hassle-free shipping experience, as he receives the goods at home without having to worry about the customs clearance process.
 However, a major disadvantage of using DDP Incoterm is that it can be expensive for the seller, as he has to bear all shipping and customs costs, which can affect his profit margins.
 Moreover, in some countries, it can be challenging to clear the goods, which can lead to delays and additional costs for the seller.
 Therefore, it is crucial to carefully consider the pros and cons of using DDP Incoterm before choosing it for your international trade transactions.

-Zo you need support to make the right decision or would like more information?
+Looking for support to make the right decision or want more information?

 If so, please contact us.
-One of our specialists will be happy to assist you further.
+One of our specialists will be happy to help you further.

 Frequently asked questions about the DDP Incoterm